SvDvorak/svdvorak.github.io/cv.md

 ### Sogeti
 June 2011 - December 2014

 My first job programming where I did consulting work at Atlas Copco.
 There I worked on several of their desktop applications designed for planning, evaluation and management of drilling operations both above and below ground.
-All of them were desktop applications written C# with mostly WPF but with some legacy Winforms as well.
+All of them were desktop applications written in C# with mostly WPF but with some legacy Winforms as well.

 My time there was the first foray into MVVM, TDD, SOLID practices, agile methodologies and so many more skills that I've continued developing over the years.
 <br />